jh3nd3rs0n/jargyle/README.md

 -   [7.
 15. 2.
 The SOCKS5 RESOLVE Command](#7-15-2-the-socks5-resolve-command)
 -   [7.
 15. 3.
 The Doc XML Element](#7-15-3-the-doc-xml-element)

-## 1. Introduction
+## 1. About

+Jargyle is a complete SOCKS5 server.
+It is complete in the sense that it completely follows the specification for [SOCKS5](https://www.rfc-editor.org/rfc/rfc1928).
+It also completely follows the specification for the [username password authentication for SOCKS5](https://www.rfc-editor.org/rfc/rfc1929) and the specification for the [GSS-API authentication method for SOCKS5](https://www.rfc-editor.org/rfc/rfc1961).

-Jargyle is a complete SOCKS5 server that has the following features:
+It has the following additional features:

--   Route traffic through multiple specified chains of SOCKS servers
+-   Chain to multiple specified chains of SOCKS servers
 -   Use SSL/TLS and DTLS for TCP and UDP traffic from clients and SOCKS servers
 -   Resolve host names through an additional unofficial SOCKS5 command called RESOLVE